 Pricing a Solar Power System

 Our goal at Apex Solar Power is to provide the best solution for your energy goals.
 This includes not only your system size and equipment choices, but also your experience on the path to solar.
-A big question most customers have when starting out is a simple one: What is this going to cost, and what is the price of solar?
+A big question most customers have when starting out is a simple one: What is this going to cost?

 - Size of the system